jqhoogland/aligning-ai/src/pages/1-foundations/1-linear-algebra/index.md

 :def[abstract algebra]
 We'll get to linear algebra in a minute.
 First, it's worthwhile to emphasize what *algebra* actually is.
-Here, we're talking about **abstract algebra** or **modern algebra**, :def[elementary algebra]the study of algebraic structures.
-This is in contrast to the **elementary algebra** you learned in primary school, which concerns the manipulation of variables.
+Here, we're not talking about the *elementary algebra* you learned in school, which is about manipulating variables (read: arithmetic with letters).
+We're talking about the **abstract algebra** of modern mathematics, which is about studying *algebraic structures*.

 :def[algebraic structure]

-An **algebraic structure** consists of three things: a collection of sets, a collection of operations over elements of those sets, and a collection of axioms that those operations satisfy.
-Though mathematicians have developed whole zoos of exotic algebraic structures, we're interested in a simpler set of structures that often concern only a single set of elements and binary operations.
+An **algebraic structure** consists of three things: sets of elements, operations over those sets, and the axioms those operations satisfy.
+Though mathematicians have developed whole zoos of exotic algebraic structures, we're interested in simpler structures that often involve only a single set of elements and only binary operations.

 :def[group]

-For example, **a group**, is a set, $G$, equipped with a binary operation $\cdot$ that satisfies the following four properties:
+For example, **a group**, is a set, $G$, equipped with a binary operation, $(\cdot):~G \times G \to G$, that satisfies the following four properties:
 - **Closure**: $\id{closure}{\forall a,\ b \in G: a \cdot b \in G}$.
 - **Identity**: $\id{identity}{\exists e \in G:\forall a \in G,\ a \cdot e = e \cdot a = a}$.
 - **Associativity**: $\id{associativity}{\forall a,\ b,\ c \in G: a \cdot (b \cdot c) = (a \cdot b) \cdot c}$.